 Q: Will my pet be able to eat after having teeth extracted?

 A: Many clients are concerned about their pet’s ability to eat after extraction procedures.
-It is important to remember that the reason why a tooth may need to be removed.
+It is important to remember the reason why a tooth may need to be removed.
 In almost all cases, it can be stated that the pet will do better without the teeth.
 Getting rid of sources of infection, inflammation and pain are very important to health and well-being.
 We can often ask a counter question; do you really believe that your pet is chewing with a tooth diseased to this extent?
-Remember that our pets are carnivores…not humans.
-Humans are chewers, grinders.
+Remember that our pets are carnivores, not humans.
+Humans are chewers and grinders.
 Carnivores are cutters and gulpers.
-Most pet owners actually believe their pets chew and use their teeth like we do.
+Most owners actually believe their pets chew and use their teeth like we do.
 This is a common misconception and taken advantage of by pet product marketing.
 The reason so many pets seem to do so well with badly diseased teeth or when they have no teeth is that they have an existing mechanism for swallowing most of their food whole.
 Many cats and dogs with perfectly normal teeth do very little or no chewing.
 If the food is an appropriate size for swallowing whole, they will!

 As far as immediately post-procedure eating concerns, surprisingly, most patients (even with numerous teeth extracted) will be able to eat soon after their procedure.
 Most dogs or cats will eat the night of the veterinary dental procedure or the following morning.
 We typically recommend placing pets on soft food or softened food after a surgical dental procedure to minimize discomfort and decrease the likelihood of a pet disrupting the sutures prior to the gums healing.